 Different birds face different threats along their journeys, but all birds have to endure some risks as they migrate.
-The most common and most deadly threats to migrating birds include...
+The most common and most deadly threats to migratory birds include the following:

-Tens of thousands of migrating birds collide with obstacles in mid-flight during both spring and fall migrations, and the majority of these collisions cause fatal injuries.
+- Collisions: Tens of thousands of migrating birds collide with obstacles in mid-flight during both spring and fall migrations, and the majority of these collisions cause fatal injuries.
 Even if the birds are not killed on impact, stunned birds are more susceptible to predators.
-The most common obstacles that are hazardous to migrating birds include tall glass buildings, electrical wires and poles, wind turbines and similar structures.
+The most common dangerous obstacles include tall glass buildings, electrical wires and poles, wind turbines, and similar structures.

-Pollution such as lead poisoning or oil spills is not only harmful to locally affected birds, but to migratory birds as well.
-Polluted habitats provide less food, and birds that ingest toxins during migration may continue to suffer from the poisonous effects longer after leaving the area.
-Furthermore, heavy pollution will reduce available food supplies and suitable habitat, making it more difficult for birds to complete their migration successfully.
+- Pollution: Pollution such as lead poisoning or oil spills is not only harmful to locally affected birds but migratory birds as well.
+Polluted habitats provide less food, and birds that ingest toxins during migration may continue to suffer from the poisonous effects long after leaving the area.
+Furthermore, heavy pollution will reduce suitable habitat, making it more difficult for birds to complete their migration successfully.

-Hurricanes, blizzards, wildfires and other natural disasters can destroy crucial stopover and rest sites as well as destroying food sources birds need to refuel along their journeys.
-Birds that are caught in these disasters can suffer other effects that cause injury, debilitation or death, such as singed feathers in a wildfire or freezing in an early or late blizzard.
+- Natural Disasters: Hurricanes, blizzards, wildfires, floods, and other natural disasters can destroy crucial stopover and rest sites as well as destroy food sources birds need to refuel along their journeys.
+Birds that are caught in these disasters can suffer other effects that cause injury, debilitation, or death, such as singed feathers in a wildfire or freezing in an early or late blizzard.

-Many people don't realize how perilous migration can be for birds, and instead chalk this seasonal behavior up as "just something birds do."
-A more informed public can better appreciate the threats birds face during migration.
+- Ignorance: Many people don't realize how perilous migration can be for birds, and instead chalk this seasonal behavior up as "just something birds do."
+A more informed public can better appreciate the threats to migratory birds.
 The more awareness there is of those threats, the more likely it is that sufficient steps will be taken to help birds survive.

 How You Can Help

 The first step in helping birds migrate successfully is to understand the threats they face along the way.
-Birders who want to help migrating birds can minimize those threats by...
+Birders who want to help migrating birds can also take a variety of simple actions to minimize those threats.

-- Creating bird-friendly landscaping and preserving natural habitats for birds to rest and refuel during migration.
+- Create bird-friendly landscaping and preserve natural habitats for birds to rest and refuel during migration.
 This includes choosing native plants and providing water to birds as well as offering good food both naturally and through supplemental feeders.

-- Feeding birds year-round and choosing healthy, nutritious foods such as suet, black-oil sunflower seeds, fruit, nuts and nectar to offer.
-These foods provide high amounts of fat and sugar to help birds have plenty of energy during migration.
+- Feed birds year-round by offering nutritious foods such as suet, black-oil sunflower seeds, fruit, nuts, and nectar.
+These foods provide high amounts of fat and sugar to give birds plenty of energy during migration.

-- Keeping bird feeders and bird baths clean and fresh to avoid spreading diseases that could infect migrating birds and thus spread to migratory flocks.
+- Keep bird feeders and birdbaths clean and fresh to avoid spreading diseases that could infect migrating birds and thus spread to migratory flocks.

-- Using several methods to prevent bird window collisions at home, and supporting “lights out" campaigns in local cities where office buildings can be a hazard to migrating birds.
+- Use several methods to prevent bird-window collisions at home, and support "lights out" campaigns in local cities where office buildings can be a hazard to migrating birds.
 In large cities, volunteers are always welcome to patrol collision zones to collect stunned birds so they can be effectively rehabilitated.

-- Minimizing or avoiding pesticide use and taking care to dispose of oil, lead and other toxic materials safely and responsibly so there is no environmental contamination that can affect birds.
-If a spill occurs, participating in cleanup efforts can help protect both local and migratory birds.
+- Minimize or eliminate pesticide use and dispose of oil, lead, and other toxic materials safely and responsibly so there is no environmental contamination that can affect birds.
+If a spill occurs, participate in cleanup efforts can help protect both local and migratory birds.

-- Taking steps to discourage feral cats and always keeping pet cats indoors so they do not threaten birds.
+- Take steps to discourage feral cats and always keep pet cats indoors so they do not threaten birds.
 Dogs should always be closely supervised and leashed when near popular bird habitats as well.

-- Supporting strong enforcement of local hunting laws and measures to prevent poaching or illegal hunting activities.
+- Support strong enforcement of local hunting laws and measures to prevent poaching or illegal hunting activities.

-Migration is a natural part of many birds' lives, but it is one fraught with danger.
-By understanding the threats migrating birds face, it is possible for every birder to take steps to help their feathered friends complete these seasonal journeys safely.
+Migration is a natural part of many birds' lives, but it is fraught with danger.
+By understanding the threats migrating birds face, every birder can help their feathered friends complete these seasonal journeys safely.